 Although I talk about “at least one institution,” I think of the opposite side as being made up of a pool of institutions.
 They all have tested their algorithms and concluded that their combination of risk, reward, and probability has a profitable Trader’s Equation.

-Some want high probability, which means that their reward will be small compare to their risk.
 For example, they might short and sell more higher (scaling into their trade).
 When done correctly, this results in a high probability of a small profit.
 But, the risk can get large if the trader builds a big position and has a stop that is far away.

 Institutions can buy or sell at any instant and make money